Highlights of the Program

 • Outlining how identifying research gaps helps ensure reliable, evidence-based innovation in agriculture

-• Designing thoughtful study designs to avoid common pitfalls and improve scientific and practical validity
+• Designing thoughtful study methodologies to avoid common pitfalls and improve scientific and practical validity

-• Exploring how usability, farmer adoption, and economic value determine the real-world success of new tools
+• Evaluating how usability, farmer adoption, and economic value determine the real-world success of new tools

 09:35 - 09:40